 Example Format Meaning in Rule

 ICMP (on a new line) Protocol name only Allow all ICMP traffic

 3 ICMP Type = 3 All ICMP traffic of type 3 (Destination Un- reachable) is allowed regardless of the

 Protocol name = ICMP code used in the rule.

 3/6 ICMP Type = 3 Only type 3 and code 6 ICMP traffic is allowed.

 Code = 6

 Protocol name = ICMP

-3 ICMP, 6 ICMP Type 3 of ICMP, Only type 3 and type 6 ICMP traffic is al- lowed regardless of the code used in the
+3 ICMP, 6 ICMP 1P lowed regardless of

 Type 6 of ICMP rule.

-Use this format to add as many

-types as you need.
+Use this format to add as many types as you need.